-- Grow spiritually through meditation on Jesus' teachings on discipleship in Matthew 5-7. - Apply other key spiritual disciplines in the Christian's life and witness, affecting further spiritual growth. - Be able to explain the history of Christian Spirituality, recalling specific events, ideas, and individuals. - Explore and analyze discipleship issues and models for ministry to believers in Christ who are committed to spiritual growth. - Be able to explain and apply spiritual practices to roles of leadership and to the Christian family.
+- Grow spiritually through meditation on Jesus' teachings on discipleship in Matthew 5-7. - Apply other key spiritual disciplines in the Christian's life and witness, affecting further spiritual growth. - Articulate the importance of the spiritual leader's inner life in modeling servant leadership. - Explore and analyze discipleship issues and models for ministry to believers in Christ who are committed to spiritual growth.